graphops/docs/docs/graphcast/radios/subgraph-radio.md

 All POIs generated through Subgraph Radio are public (normalized), meaning they are hashed with a `0x0` Indexer Address and can be compared between Indexers.
 However, these public POIs are not valid for on-chain reward submission.
 Subgraph Radio groups and weighs public POIs according to the aggregate stake in GRT attesting to each.
 The normalized POI with the most substantial aggregate attesting stake is deemed canonical and used for comparisons with your local Indexer POIs.

 For enhanced security, we recommend running Subgraph Radio with an independent Graphcast ID linked to your Indexer account.
 This Graphcast ID is an Ethereum account authorized to sign POI attestations on behalf of your Indexer.
-By default, Subgraph Radio only validates messages received from peers with a registered Graphcast ID (though this behavior can be altered by setting the ID_VALIDATION config variable).
+By default, Subgraph Radio validates messages received from any signer, that can be resolved to an Indexer address, regardless of whether or not they are registered on the Graphcast registry (though this behavior can be altered by setting the ID_VALIDATION config variable).
 Learn how to register a Graphcast ID [here](https://docs.graphops.xyz/graphcast/sdk/registry#register-a-graphcast-id).

 ### Basic Configuration